bracketclub/api/README.md

 ### Exporting Data

-By default this will use variables from `getconfig` and write data to the `tweetyourbracket.com` client repo (which should be located as a sibling of this repo).
+By default this will use variables from `getconfig` and write data to the `bracket.club` client repo (which should be located as a sibling of this repo).

 ```
 npm run export